FallenDeity/discord.py-masterclass/docs/creating-a-bot.md

     ![Hybrid Commands](assets/creating-a-bot/hybrid-commands.png){: style="width: 100%;"}
     !!! info "Note"
         In hybrid commands, the first required argument must be `ctx: commands.Context` and all further arguments must be type hinted so as to support slash commands.

+!!! danger "Danger"
+    You should be careful when using the `on_ready` event.
+This event is called whenever the bot is ready.
+This means that if the bot disconnects and reconnects, the `on_ready` event will be called again.
+This can cause unexpected behavior in your bot by running the same code multiple times.
+    If you want to run a piece of code only once before the bot starts, you should use the `setup_hook` function.

+    ```python
+    async def setup_hook() -> None:
+        # Your code here

+    bot.setup_hook = setup_hook
+    ```

 !!! note "Note"
     If you want to use `discord.Client` for slash commands, the process is the same as the one for `discord.ext.commands.Bot`.
 The only difference is that you need to create a tree attribute for your client instance manually.